-Winter crappie fishing with jigs and bobbers (aka corks) is a fantastic way to catch crappies and panfish of all types.
+Winter fishing with jigs and bobbers (aka corks) is a fantastic way to catch crappies and panfish of all types.
 Wired2fish contributor, Terry Blankenship, breaks down how to locate and stay in contact with roaming schools of winter crappies and how to use a jig and plastic combo suspended beneath a simple casting bobber to temp bites.

 TACKLE USED (retail links)